ctkelley/MultiPrecisionArrays.jl/README.md

-In Julia, a code to do this would solve the linear system $A x = b$ in double precision by using a factorization in a lower precision, say single, withhin a residual correction iteration.
+In Julia, a code to do this would solve the linear system $A x = b$ in double precision by using a factorization in a lower precision, say single, within a residual correction iteration.